Bd, Beaded, Rpw

 Ser protein is first observed in stage 11 embryos in the clypeolabrum anlage and later in the hypopharyngeal lobe.
 These regions later form the roof and floor of the pharynx.
 In late stage 11, expression is observed in a ring of cells surrounding the stomodeum which come to lie in the anterior part of the proventriculus.
 Beginning in stage 11, a metameric pattern of expression is seen in the epidermis.
 Expression is also observed in the gnathal segments and in the anlage of the anal pads.
 From stage 12 onward, two defined regions of expression are apparent in the hindgut .
 From stage 13 onward, expression is observed in the two main lateral trunks of the tracheal system and in the anterior and posterior spiracles.
 Expression is detected in the secretory ducts of the salivary glands and on the ventral side of the frontal sac from stage 14 onward.
 Finally, from stage 15 onward, expression is observed in the anterior and posterior commissures of each segment as well as in the roots of the segmental nerves and in some axons in the brain.
 In wing imaginal discs, expression is observed in a row of cells located across the wing pouch, in three stripes perpendicular to it, and in some regions at the border of the wing disc.
 These regions correspond to the future wing margin and anlage of the alula.

-longer curates genomic clone accessions so this list may not be complete
+Please Note FlyBase no longer curates genomic clone accessions so this list may not be complete

 EGF-like repeats 11 and 12, the RAM-23 and cdc10/ankyrin repeats and the region C-terminal to the cdc10/ankyrin repeats of the N protein are necessary for both Dl and Ser proteins to signal via N. Dl and Ser utilise EGF-like repeats 24-26 of N for signalling, but there are significant differences in the way they utilise these repeats.